-In order for students to be successful in the Installation and Service program, the following student prerequisites are suggested:
+In order for students to be able to experience success in the Industrial Maintenance program, the following student prerequisites are suggested:

-- 1. C or higher in English (the previous year) - 2.
-C or higher in Math (last course taken or the instructor can specify the math)
+1. C or higher in English (the previous year)

-or
+- 2. C or higher in Math (last course taken or the instructor can specify the math) - 3.
+Instructor Approval and TABE Reading Score (eighth grade or higher)